 Forian Inc. to Announce Fourth Quarter and Full Year 2022 Results on March 27, 2023

-/EIN News/ -- NEWTOWN, PA, March 14, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. (Nasdaq: FORA), a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, will announce its fourth quarter and full year 2022 financial results on Monday, March 27, 2023, after the close of the market.
+NEWTOWN, PA, March 14, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. FORA, a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, will announce its fourth quarter and full year 2022 financial results on Monday, March 27, 2023, after the close of the market.
 The Company will host a conference call and webcast at 4:30 p.m.
 (ET) on March 27, 2023 to discuss the results.

 To register for the conference call, click here.
 The webcast will be available live at https://edge.media-server.com/mmc/p/adtmcnji.
 This information is also available on our website at www.forian.com/investors.
 The earnings release along with a replay of the call promptly following its conclusion will be available at the same site.